hungnm2527/CodexBot/README.md

 This repository contains two MetaTrader 5 Expert Advisors **and** a standalone WordPress site (in `wordpress-site/`).
 The WordPress project is self-contained so it can be worked on separately from the trading code.

 ## WordPress site
-See `wordpress-site/README.md` for how to run the magazine-style homepage locally with the bundled starter theme.
+See `wordpress-site/README.md` for how to run the magazine-style homepage locally with the bundled First Theme.

 ## MetaTrader EAs
 This repository contains two MetaTrader 5 Expert Advisors: